Types of Boating Distress Signals

 If you have the equipment on board, an Emergency Position Indicating Radio Beacon (EPIRB) can be an effective way of signalling distress.

-Want to learn more about boating safety and recreational boating?
+Want to learn more about boating safety and pleasure boating?
 The National Boating Safety School is your best resource.
-Our boating safety course is the ideal tool to help you prepare for the online boating exam, which is required in order to obtain your boating license (Pleasure Craft Operator Card).
+Our boating safety course is the ideal tool to help you prepare for the Transport Canada online boating exam, which is required in order to obtain your Pleasure Craft Operator Card and take to the water legally in Canada.

 Get your card today